 Beginning July 1, 2023, and in accordance with the payment reform provisions of CalAIM, DMC treatment services are reimbursed via a fee-for-service (FFS) structure.
-This reimbursement approach combined with the transition away from cost-based reimbursement allows providers to reinvest excess funds at the organization's discretion while still adhering to the County's Auditor Controller's Handbook.
+This reimbursement approach combined with the transition away from cost-based reimbursement allows providers to reinvest excess funds at the organization's discretion while still adhering to the County of Los Angeles Department of Auditor-Controller's (A-C) Contract Accounting and Administration Handbook.
 This structure also significantly streamlines Fiscal Reporting requirements and excludes subsequent cost reconciliation.

 While the new reimbursement model creates efficiencies and opportunities for providers to invest in programs, it also requires that providers have systems in place to ensure that revenue is meeting organizational expenditures.
 Once a claim has been approved and reimbursed, providers must ensure that the revenue is sufficient to cover the cost associated with providing that unit of service.
-No additional funding will be provided for services rendered.
+No additional funding(s) will be provided for services rendered.